 Lumegrass

-A vibrant herb that comes in a variety of colours, each shade said to have distinct properties.
-Fine, powdery pollen coats its blades, carrying the herbâs beneficial effects.
+Vibrant herbs that come in a variety of colours, each shade said to have distinct properties.
+Fine, powdery pollen coats their blades, carrying the herbs’ beneficial effects.
 Red is believed to promote endurance and vitality, orange sharpens focus, yellow boosts energy, green aids digestion, blue promotes relaxation, indigo eases tension, and violet supports restful sleep.
 Commonly used in tonics, teas, and herbal remedies, Lumegrass is valued for its versatile benefits.

 Arable: No